Course overviewRadiography (Radiotherapy and Oncology) BSc (Hons) course overview

 - Rotate through different placement locations to gain a deep understanding of different techniques and approaches.

-On graduation, you will be professionally recognised by the College of Radiographers and will be eligable to apply for registration with the Health and Care Professions Council (HCPC) to practise in the UK.
+On graduation, you will be professionally recognised by the College of Radiographers and will be eligible to apply for registration with the Health and Care Professions Council (HCPC) to practise in the UK.

-Over the three-year course, you will develop into a competent and compassionate Therapeutic Radiographer through a combination of theoretical and clinical learning.
+Over this three-year BSc Radiography (Radiotherapy and Oncology) degree, you will develop into a competent and compassionate Therapeutic Radiographer through a combination of theoretical and clinical learning.